 The beautiful, snow capped peak of Mount Kenya is the second highest point in Africa at 5199m.
 It is a challenging and popular destination for trekkers and climbers.
 The main summit is called Batian and the second summit Nelion (5188m), both of which are technical climbs; but a third peak, Lenana, at 4985m is more accessible and a very feasible goal for fit people.

-Adventure Alternative runs treks and climbs of Mt Kenya all year round and our success rate is 95% for summitting.
+Adventure Alternative runs treks and climbs of Mt Kenya all year round and we have a very good rate for summitting.
 We run our own company in the country called Adventure Alternative Kenya and we never outsource our clients.
 Our dedicated team provide an excellent service and we pay our porters and guides the highest wages of all operators on the mountain.

 Whether your interest is in climbing the technical peaks or trekking to Point Lenana Mt Kenya represents a great challenge for the adventure traveller and aspirant mountaineer.
 It is a perennial favourite, not to be underestimated, but entirely feasible for the hillwalker looking to combine a high mountain adventure with going to Africa.